plivo/plivo-android-quickstart-app/README.md

 }
 ```

-If the registration to an endpoint fails the following delegate gets called
+If the registration to an endpoint fails the following interface method gets called
 ```
 @Override
 public void onLoginFailed() {